AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 * You can choose whether or not to activate certain identification standards and encryption keys to check the domain name, such as **Sender ID**, **DomainKeys**, **DKIM**, and **S/MIME**.
 * **SMTP relay**: lets you configure the IP address and the port of a relay server for a particular domain.

->[!IMPORTANT]
->
->Once upgraded to the Enhanced MTA, DKIM (DomainKeys Identified Mail) email authentication signing is done by the Enhanced MTA.
-DKIM-signing by the native Campaign MTA will be turned off within the **[!UICONTROL Domain management]** table as part of the Enhanced MTA upgrade.
->
->For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).

 ### MX Management {#mx-management}

->[!IMPORTANT]
->
->Once upgraded to the Enhanced MTA, the Adobe Campaign **MX management** delivery throughput rules are no longer used.
-The Enhanced MTA uses its own MX rules that allow it to customize your throughput by domain based on your own historical email reputation, and on the real-time feedback coming from the domains where you’re sending emails.
->
->For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).

 Each rule defines an address mask for the MX.
 Any MX whose name matches this mask is therefore eligible.
 The mask can contain "&#42;" and "?" generic characters.